-- Q. 6.
-Following is not Dosh as per Ayurveda:

-- a.
-Vata

-- b.
-Pitta

-- c.
-Kapha

-- d.
-Jala

-- Q.7.
-Yoga Instructor has to create Yoga Exercise plan for all individual participants:

-- a.
-Correct

-- b.
-Incorrect

-- Q.8.
-Following is expected from a Yoga Instructor:

-- a.
-He/She is passionate about Yoga

-- b.
-He/She him/herself is fit

-- c.
-He/She has a positive attitude

-- d.
-All of the above

-- Q. 9.
-Which of these is an important aspect in choosing a place for Yoga Center:

-- a.
-Ample Parking Space

-- b.
-Appropriate Sunlight/air at place

-- c.
-Well connected by local transport

-- d.
-All of the above

-- Q.10.
-Which of these areas of Yoga Center should be maintained well:

-- a.
-Reception Area

-- b.
-Yoga Room

-- c.
-Toilets

-- d.
+- Exce rcise 1.
+The Meaning of Yoga is the union of: a.
+Individual Self & Universal Self b.
+Human & Yoga c.
+Body & Yoga d.
+All of the above Q. 6.
+Following is not Dosh as per Ayurveda: a.
+Vata b.
+Pitta c.
+Kapha d.
+Jala 2.
+Following is the organ which gets benefitted by Yoga: a.
+Heart b.
+Brain c.
+Backbone d.
+All of the above Q.7.
+Yoga Instructor has to create Yoga Exercise plan for all individual participants: a.
+Correct b.
+Incorrect Q. 3.
+Which of following is not a stream of Yoga: a.
+Raja Yoga b.
+Bhakti Yoga c.
+Jnana Yoga d.
+Ved Yoga Q. 8.
+Following is expected from a Yoga Instructor: a.
+He /She is passionate about Yoga b.
+He /She him/herself is fit c.
+He /She has a positive attitude d.
+All of the above Q. 4.
+On which date World Yoga Day is celebrated: a.
+21st April b.
+21st May c.
+21st June d.
+21st July Q.9.
+Which of these is an important aspect in choosing a place for Yoga Center: a.
+Ample Parking Space b.
+Appropriate Sunlight/air at place c.
+Well connected by local transport d.
+All of the above Q. 5.
+Ancient Indian medicine system is called: a.
+Allopathy b.
+Homeopathy c.
+Ayurveda d.
+Unani Q. 10.
+Which of these areas of Yoga Center should be maintained well: a.
+Reception Area b.
+Yoga Room c.
+Toilets d.
 All of the above